WhoIsSethDaniel/toggle-lsp-diagnostics.nvim/README.md

 The following commands are available:

 `:ToggleDiag`
-Toggle all diagnostics on/off
+Toggle ALL diagnostics on/off

+`:ToggleDiagDefault`
+Toggle ALL diagnostics to their default

 `:ToggleDiagOn`
-Turn ALL diagnostics on.
+Turn ALL diagnostics on

 `:ToggleDiagOff`
-Turn ALL diagnostics off.
+Turn ALL diagnostics off